Dimer models and the special McKay correspondence: Dimer models and quivers

-A {\em zig-zag path} is a path on a dimer model which makes a maximum turn to the right on a white node and to the left on a black node.
-Note that it is not a path on a quiver.
-We assume that a zig-zag path does not have an endpoint, so that it is either periodic or infinite in both directions.
-Figure \ref{fg:zigzag} shows an example of a part of a dimer model and a zig-zag path on it.
+A {\em zigzag path} is a path on a bicolored graph in an oriented surface which makes a maximum turn to the right on a white node and a maximal turn to the left on a black node.
+We assume that a zigzag path does not have an endpoint, so that it is either periodic or infinite in both directions.
+Here, the latter can happen only if the graph is infinite.
+Figure \ref{fg:zigzag} shows an example of a part of a dimer model and a zigzag path on it.

-For a given zig-zag path $z$, assume that there is a perfect matching $D_0$ which intersect half of the edges constituting $z$ (i.e., every other edge of $z$ belongs to $D_0$).
-Then the height change of any other perfect matching $D$ with respect to $D_0$ in the direction of $z$ is positive:
+Let $z$ be a zigzag path on a dimer model, and assume that there is a perfect matching $D_0$ which intersect half of the edges constituting $z$ (i.e., every other edge of $z$ belongs to $D_0$).
+Then the height change of any other perfect matching $D$ with respect to $D_0$ in the direction of $z$ is negative;

 Here, $[z] \in H_1(T, \bZ) \cong \bZ^2$ is the homology class of $[z]$, which is paired with the height change considered as an element of $H^1(T, \bZ)$.
-This follows from the fact that as one goes around $T$ along $z$, one crosses no edge in $D_0$ and every edge one crosses has a white node on your right.
-In this way, every zig-zag path gives an inequality which bound the Newton polygon of the characteristic polynomial.
-The homology class $[z]$ of a zig-zag path considered as an element of $\bZ^2$ will be called its {\em slope}.
+To show this, replace $z$ by the path $p$ on the quiver going along $z$ (on the left side of $z$), which belongs to the class $[z]$ as shown in \pref{fg:zigzag2}.
+Then \eqref{eq:zigzag} follows from the fact that as one goes around $T$ along $p$, one crosses no edge in $D_0$ and every edge one crosses has a white node on one's right.
+In this way, such a zigzag path gives an inequality which bound the Newton polygon of the characteristic polynomial.

-The main theorem of \cite{Ishii-Ueda_08} states that when a dimer model is non-degenerate, then the moduli space $\scM_{\theta}$ is a smooth Calabi-Yau toric 3-fold for general $\theta$.
-A toric divisor in $\scM_{\theta}$ gives a perfect matching so that the stabilizer group of the divisor is determined by the height change of the perfect matching.

-As an example, consider the dimer model in Figure \ref{fg:conifold_bt}.
-The corresponding quiver is shown in Figure \ref{fg:conifold_quiver}, whose relations are given by

-This dimer model is non-degenerate, and has four perfect matchings $D_0, \dots, D_3$ shown in Figure \ref{fg:conifold_dimers}.
-Their height changes with respect to $D_0$ are given in Figure \ref{fg:conifold_dimers_heights}, so that the characteristic polynomial is

-This dimer model has four zig-zag paths as shown in Figure \ref{fg:conifold_zigzag}.
-Note that the homology class of these four paths are normal to the edges of the Newton polygon the characteristic polynomial as shown in Figure \ref{fg:conifold_diagram}.